-If you want to play golf, which is enjoyable, then it is worth finding out what is the easiest golf swing to learn.
-I wish I had come across Brian Sparks’ ‘easiest swing in golf’ when I started out.
+If you want to play golf, which is enjoyable, it is worth finding out the easiest golf swing to learn.
+I wish I had come across Brian Sparks’ ‘easiest swing in golf’ when I started.

-His method has grown in popularity over the past few years as a way seniors can enjoy their golf into their 60s 70s and 80s.
-(Here is a lovely video from Julian Mellor, who follows the same ideas and specialises in coaching seniors.)
+His method has grown in popularity over the past few years as a way seniors can enjoy their golf into their 60s, 70s, and 80s.
+(Here is a lovely video from Julian Mellor, who follows the same ideas and specializes in coaching seniors.)

 Probably one of the primary markets for Brian’s system is among older golfers, but it is not just that.

 Brian wants to go much further.
-He thinks that nearly everyone who plays the game would benefit from playing in the way he recommends, and especially developing the natural fluid swing he teaches.
-Hence learning “the easiest swing in golf”.
+He thinks that nearly everyone who plays the game would benefit from playing in the way he recommends, especially developing the natural fluid swing he teaches.
+Hence learning “the easiest swing in golf.”

-Here Brian explains that his system makes golf more fun, more natural, more enjoyable and less tense.
+Here, Brian explains that his system makes golf more fun, natural, enjoyable, and less tense.
 And he claims this is true for every golfer, at all ages and all levels, not just seniors.
 He admits that very few tour players are currently adopting his system.
 And it worries him how stiff and tense the top players are.
 He mentions the alarming increase in injury among the stars, something he puts down to the rigid and tense way they swing.
 He argues that things have got to change if we are to stop this injury rate.
-He also notes that golf is declining slightly in popularity and he puts this down to the fear of injury or actual injuries which too many golfers at all levels are suffering.
+He also notes that golf is declining slightly in popularity, and he puts this down to the fear of injury or actual injuries, which too many golfers at all levels are suffering.

 Brian Sparks says we need a revolution in golf.
 Brian’s system is about natural movement and working with the body.
 You can see his relaxed swing, with one foot coming off the ground and the arm bent in this video.
 (Brian often makes videos with no sound as he believes people learn best by looking and following the movements, rather than becoming bogged down in technical instructions.)

-The easiest swing in golf: start by learning “la danse du golf.”
+The easiest swing in golf: “la danse du golf.”

 The danse du golf combines all things which need to go into your golf swing into a feeling.

-The danse du golf is a natural fluid movement, with the body turning both ways and so shifting the body weight both ways.
-It is comfortable and natural and you will be able to do it after watching this 20-second video of the movement here.
+The danse du golf is a natural fluid movement, with the body turning both ways and shifting the bodyweight both ways.
+It is comfortable and natural, and you will be able to do it after watching this 20-second video of the movement here.

 That’s how easy it is!

-I would suggest you use this as often as you can, even when you are not on the golf course!
+I would suggest you use this as often as possible, even when you are not on the golf course!
 It will increase your flexibility and make you feel more at home in your own body.
 And it just feels lovely.
 Go on, try it.

 It is hardwired into us to enjoy natural movement, and it is instinctive.
 When you are moving, you are not stiff.
 You are using your body to maximum advantage.